Skip to content

 action

 The target action refers to the action that the firewall has taken when a network packet matched the conditions specified in a rule.
 The target action determines whether packets should be allowed, rejected, dropped or only logged.
-Also see the table below for additional information on actions and reasons.
+Actions are color-coded, allowing system administrators to quickly identify whether an action was blocked or accepted.

 reason